hpneo/gmaps/README.md

 * Allow unitSystem setting in travelRoute
 * Add functionality to remove controls
 * Delegates non custom events to google.map
+* Convert featureType and elementType toLowerCase in static maps

 0.4.12
 -----------------------